just-buildsystem/justbuild/doc/concepts/expressions.md

   a map with the members of the list as keys, and all values being `true`.

+- `"reverse"` The argument has to be a list.
+The result is a new list with the entries in reverse order.

  - `"++"` The argument has to be a list of lists.
 The result is the concatenation of those lists.